hashicorp/vault-guides/secrets/openldap/README.md

 [learner@sshd ~]$
 ```

-Now that we have successfully authenticated with the sshd server, let's configure Vault to manage the LDAP credential for our _learner_ and then rotate it.
+Now that we have successfully authenticated with the sshd server, let's configure Vault to manage the LDAP credential for our _learner_ user, and then rotate it.

 ### Vault Container